What is HLA?

 Who am I most likely to match?

-HLA is inherited so you are most likely to match a sibling or an unrelated donor of a similar ethnic background.
+HLA is inherited, so you are most likely to match a sibling or an unrelated donor of a similar ethnic background.
 Sometimes it’s hard to find a fully matched donor because some HLA types are less common.

 Where can I get my HLA tested?

-- Cancer clinic or cancer center
+• A cancer clinic or cancer center

 If you are a hematologist or oncologist who would like to learn more about our HLA Today program, visit network.nmdp.org (Opens in a new tab) or email us at HLAToday@nmdp.org.